minibolt-guide/minibolt/guide/system/operating-system.md

 **13.** If you want to preinstall some additional software **(not recommended)**, select them, if not, press **"done"** directly to jump to the next step.

 **14.** Now all before configurations will be applied and the system installed.
 This would be a few minutes depending on the hardware used.
+You can show extended logs by pressing **[View full log]** if you want.

 ⌛ Wait until the installation finishes, when it happens, **"Reboot now"** will appear.
 Select it and press **enter**.